echo2ai/zmcg/README.md

 # zmcg - Zero Multi Config Git

+## Overview

-**A beginner-friendly tool for managing multiple Git accounts with SSH keys**
+A beginner-friendly tool for managing multiple Git accounts with SSH keys

 ## What is zmcg?